-- A godsend for patients that have breast lifts, breast augmentations, breast reductions, breast reconstruction, or mastectomy surgery.
-In all cases, the constant pressure as well as the added support will reduce recovery time, swelling, and pain.
+- A godsend for patients with breast lifts, breast augmentations, breast reductions, breast reconstruction, or mastectomy surgery.
+The constant pressure and added support will reduce recovery time, swelling, and pain in all cases.

 - Look for wireless front closing bras to make it easier on you.

-- Patients that have had liposuction or coolsculpting on their arms will find a nice array of compression garments that specifically target arms.
-Most of the times these will be worn as a sort of vest that fits around the upper torso and encompasses the upper arms.
+- Patients with liposuction or cool sculpting on their arms will find a nice array of compression garments that specifically target arms.
+Most of the time, these will be worn as a vest that fits around the upper torso and encompasses the upper arms.

 - Leg compression

-- It’s usually assumed that almost all plastic surgery information is targeted for woman but with the growing trend of 10% and more of all plastic surgery procedures being done on men, there is a need and therefore a good supply of many of the same kind of post surgical compression garments for men as for women.
+- It’s usually assumed that almost all plastic surgery information is targeted at women.
+Still, with the growing trend of 10% and more of all plastic surgery procedures being done on men, there is a need and a good supply of many of the same kinds of post-surgical compression garments for men.

 In addition to specific garments for specific types of surgeries, if you prefer a specific brand, you can find them on Amazon as well:

 I hope you found the information above useful.
-We’ll be updating this page over time so be sure to check back in every now and then.
+We’ll be updating this page over time, so be sure to check back in now and then.